 When you get a long-term supply of drugs, your cost-sharing may be lower.
 The plan offers two ways to get a long-term supply (also called an "extended supply") of "maintenance" drugs on our plan's Drug List.
-(Maintenance drugs are drugs that you take on a regular basis, for a chronic or long-term medical condition.)
-You may order this supply through mail order (see Section 2.3) or you may go to a retail pharmacy.
+(Maintenance drugs are drugs that you take on a regular basis for a chronic or long-term medical condition.)

-1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
-Some of these retail pharmacies (which offer preferred cost-sharing) have agreed to accept a lower cost-sharing amount for a long-term supply of maintenance drugs.
+- 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs (which offer preferred cost-sharing) at a lower cost-sharing amount.
 Your Pharmacy Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
-You can also call Member Services for more information (phone numbers are printed on the back cover of this booklet).
+You can also call Member Services for more information. - 2.
+You may also receive maintenance drugs through our mail-order program.
+Please see Section 2.3 for more information.